 In 2019, Flour Bakery + Café, the famed Boston bakery led by former James Beard Outstanding Baker Joanne Chang, showcased three ‘throwback’ products since National Bakery Day fell at the same time as its original location’s birthday.
 The products featured were low fat Dried Fruit Scones, Cornmeal Lime Cookies with Lime Glaze and Milky Way Tarts.

 Additionally, the bakery continued its National Bakery Day tradition of selling mini cupcakes with homemade sprinkles.
 All the proceeds from these cupcakes benefitted Share Our Strength’s No Kid Hungry campaign, which connects kids to effective nutrition programs like school breakfast and summer meals through a network made up of private citizens, government officials, business leaders and others providing innovative hunger solutions in their communities.

-You can use recent examples of LTOs as inspiration for your own menu additions.
-For Mother’s Day in May, Georgetown Cupcake in Washington, D.C., launched its limited-edition Baileys Brownie Fudge Cheesecake cupcake as part of the Baileys Mother’s Day Dozen available for nationwide shipping.
+You can use examples from recent years of LTOs as inspiration for your own menu additions.
+For Mother’s Day in 2020, Georgetown Cupcake in Washington, D.C., launched a limited-edition Baileys Brownie Fudge Cheesecake cupcake as part of the Baileys Mother’s Day Dozen available for nationwide shipping.

 Georgetown Cupcake co-founder Sophie Kallinis LaMontagne created the winning cupcake – Baileys Brownie Fudge Cheesecake – made with a Baileys-infused cheesecake base swirled with chocolate cupcake batter and cookie crumb crust and topped with a signature swirl of Baileys-infused buttercream frosting and fudge lattice drizzle.